German immigration to Puerto Rico

 German immigration to Puerto Rico began in the early part of the 19th century and continued to increase when German businessmen immigrated and established themselves with their families on the island.

 However, it was the economic and political situation in Europe during the early 19th century plus the fact that the Spanish Crown re-issued the Royal Decree of Graces (Real Cédula de Gracias) which now allowed Europeans who were not of Spanish origin to immigrate to the island that contributed the most to the immigration of hundreds of German families to Puerto Rico in search of a better life.

 Puerto Rico was ceded by Spain to the United States under the terms of the 1898 Treaty of Paris, which ended the Spanish–American War, and the U.S. established military bases there.

 Many soldiers of German-American background stationed in the island upon encountering Puerto Ricans of German ancestry quickly made social contact with them.
 Not surprisingly, many of them stayed on the island and married into local families that had been established for decades since their own arrival from Germany.

 With the passage of the Jones Act of 1917 Puerto Ricans could be conscripted to serve in the Armed Forces of the United States.
 As a result, Puerto Ricans fought in Germany during World War II and have served in U.S. military installations in said country since then.

 Many of these soldiers married German women who eventually moved to the island with their families.
 Puerto Ricans of German descent have distinguished themselves in different fields, among them the fields of science, business and the military.

 Early German immigration

 According to Professor Úrsula Schmidt-Acosta, German immigrants arrived in Puerto Rico from Curaçao and Austria during the early 19th century.
 Many of these early German immigrants established warehouses and businesses in the coastal towns of Fajardo, Arroyo, Ponce, Mayagüez, Cabo Rojo and Aguadilla.
-One of the reasons that these businessmen established themselves in the island was that Germany depended mostly on Great Britain for such products as coffee, sugar and tobacco.
-By establishing businesses dedicated to the exportation and importation of these and other goods, Germany no longer had to pay the high tariffs which the British charged them.
+One of the reasons that these businessmen established themselves in the island was that Germany depended mostly on Britain for such products as coffee, sugar and tobacco.
+By establishing businesses dedicated to the exportation and importation of these and other goods, Germany no longer had to rely on British sellers for such goods.
 Not all of the immigrants were businessmen; some were teachers, farmers and skilled laborers.